mlr-org/mlr3fselect/README.md

 This package provides feature selection for [mlr3](https://mlr3.mlr-org.com).
-It offers various feature selection wrappers, e.g. random search and sequential feature selection and different termination criteria can be set and combined.’AutoFSelect’ provides a convenient way to perform nested resampling in combination with ‘mlr3’.
+It offers various feature selection wrappers, e.g. random search and sequential feature selection and different termination criteria can be set and combined. `AutoFSelect` provides a convenient way to perform nested resampling in combination with `mlr3`.
 The package is build on [bbotk](https://github.com/mlr-org/bbotk) which provides a common framework for optimization.
 For feature filters and embedded methods, see [mlr3filters](https://mlr3filters.mlr-org.com)